-If a map or feature service that's using shared resources is receiving constant traffic, you can switch its instance type to use dedicated resources.
+If a map or feature service that's using shared resources is receiving constant traffic, you can adjust the service mode to use dedicated resources.
 This opens a new service resource pool that is dedicated to that service.

-You can scale the number of pods assigned to a service deployment using ArcGIS Enterprise Manager.
+When demand for services is predictable or steady, you can manually scale a service deployment by specifying the number of pods that are allocated to a service or by increasing the resources (CPU/memory) available to the service.
 This option is useful when the number of dedicated resources serving the service is inadequate and users are experiencing performance delays.

 If after monitoring the service you see that demand has increased or if performance issues are reported for the service, you can increase the number of pods as needed.
 If and when demand begins to subside, you can decrease the number of pods.